hitachi-rd-cv/mmac_captions/README.md

 This software is released under the MIT License, see [LICENSE.txt](LICENSE.txt).

-If you have questions, please contact to mmac-captions@rdgml.intra.hitachi.co.jp
+If you have questions, please contact to mmac-captions at rdgml.intra.hitachi.co.jp